gatsbyjs/gatsby/docs/docs/porting-a-jekyll-website-to-gatsby.md

 }
 ```

 For each file found at `src/pages-markdown` Gatsby will create a `node`.
-Now, we can extend the `createPages` method and make Gatsby create a new page for each `node`.
+We can extend the `createPages` method and make Gatsby create a new page for each `node`.
 The steps can be summarized as:
 In addition, these pages must be have next properties within the `frontmatter` section:

 - Query for all the markdown nodes read by gatsby